google/fhir-examples/README.md

 __Important:__ Remember, you cannot use Bazel 1.X yet - if you do, you will get very strange error messages like "This attribute was removed".
 You can always check what version of Bazel you have by running `bazel --version`
 ## Setting Up the Example Repository

-Next, we’ll clone the example repository into git directory.
+Next, we’ll clone the example repository into a git directory.
 If you don’t have a directory you already use for git code, `~/git` is perfectly reasonable:
 ```
 mkdir ~/git
 cd ~/git